synesthesia/site2019/content/post/2019/2019-11-29-christmas-lights/index.md

-Some will look down their noses at such an overt display - it's a long way from the subdued decorations in neighbourhoods such as Mayfair, Beacon Hill or the Upper East Side - but I find these things always give boost of positive feeling on a dark and wet evening!
+Some will look down their noses at such an overt display - it's a long way from the subdued decorations in neighbourhoods such as Mayfair, Beacon Hill or the Upper East Side - but I find these things always give a small boost of positive feeling on a dark and wet evening!

 I tried a quick google search for studies that looked at this positive affect, but mostly the search results are newspaper articles of the "experts say..." style - the only studies I could find mostly related to the impact of lighting choices on the workplace.